You'll find affiliate links in the blog and you can read the Affiliate Disclosure here

 These PDFs aren't for sale but it's ridiculously easy to find paid content and lead magnets too

-Download the FULL post as, guess what?
+Download this post as, guess what?

 A PDF file!